 Ultimately, the choice of whether or not to include gluten in your diet has to come from you.

-And you already know my answer.
-It’s poison!
+And you already know my answer because to me it looks like poison!
 But more on that in another post!

 Improving My Gluten Free Vegan Recipes